Suffering from chronic knee pain when running?

 The way you go about treating this injury depends on how severely you were injured in the first place—that’s why recovery time differs from one person to the next.

 As a general guideline, treating ACL & MCL tears requires a long RICE period, physical therapy, the use of a knee brace, and possibly the use of crutches for mild to moderate injuries.

-It goes without saying, but proper form is key to preventing all sorts of injuries, impact or non-impact, so please be sure to instill proper technique while running or when partaking in a sport such as baseball, tennis, football, soccer and the like.
+It goes without saying, but proper form is key to preventing all sorts of injuries, impact or non-impact, so please be sure to instill proper technique.

 You can also, like I said before, add more support and stability to your knees by doing plenty of strength training.